Get a Little Bit Alexis on Moira's Party Boat With The 2023 Schitt's Creek Theme Cruise

 And on it will go.

 Moira's Party Boat: Ew, Cruising will be a four-night affair aboard Celebrity Summit.
-The trah-peh-call, Moira-approved itinerary will depart Miami and call in Key West, Florida Key West, Florida and Nassau, Bahamas.
+The trah-peh-call, Moira-approved itinerary will depart Miami and call in Key West, Florida and Nassau, Bahamas.

 There are 14 different room types available for booking, starting with an interior room for $999.99 per person.
 Oceanview cabins start at $1247.99; rooms with balconies begin at $1547.99; Concierge Class balcony rooms start at $1802.99; and suites start at $2699.99 and go up to $3999.99.
 All fares are per person, per room based on double occupancy (so, if you're flying solo, expect to pay a bit more with a single supplement).

-No matter which category you book, the first and second passengers in the room will get the Classic Alcohol Package and Surf Wi-Fi for free, crew gratuities will be covered.
+No matter which category you book, the first and second passengers in the room will get the classic acohol package and surf Wi-Fi for free, and crew gratuities will be covered.
 For any additional passengers added to a room, only crew gratuities will be included.
-Suite bookings will get faster free Wi-Fi, $100.00 onboard credit, all gratuities covered and are upgraded to the Premium Alcohol Package.
-Everyone onboard will get free access to the Key West Alexis Bar Crawl excursion and the onboard 'The Crowening Party'.
+Suite bookings will get faster free Wi-Fi, $100 onboard credit, all gratuities covered and are upgraded to the premium alcohol package.
+Everyone onboard will get free access to the Key West Alexis Bar Crawl excursion and the onboard "The Crowening Party."

-There will no doubt with tons of opportunities for dressing up as different characters throughout the sailings, from the wig-derful sail away party to the Night of a 1,000 Moiras event, Jocelyn's Bingo, an I-like-the-wine-not-the-label wine tasting, rounds of trivia and The Crowening Party, where fans can give Moira's the admiration it deserves.
+There will no doubt be tons of opportunities for dressing up as different characters throughout the sailings, from the wig-derful sail away party to the Night of a 1,000 Moiras event, Jocelyn's Bingo, an I-like-the-wine-not-the-label wine tasting, rounds of trivia and The Crowening Party, where fans can give Moira's the admiration she deserves.

 However, don't expect to see the real David, Stevie, Alexis, Moira or Johnny Rose onboard (unless they've stowed away somewhere onboard).
 This is purely a fan-driven effort, and we really love this journey for you.